jrmontag/AnalyzeBoulder-SocialPulse/outline.md

 ---

-# outline *(WIP)*
+# outline

 - context (for social data)

-    - ~a decade into the [social data revolution](http://blogs.hbr.org/2009/05/the-social-data-revolution/) = mucho data
+    - ~a decade into the [social data revolution](http://blogs.hbr.org/2009/05/the-social-data-revolution/)

-    - new channel for making measurements of social and humanitarian issues (unemployment, illness, politics), cheaper and more real-time than e.g. government census
+    - channel for making measurements of social and humanitarian issues (unemployment, illness, politics), cheaper and more real-time than e.g. government census

     - how much data? (+ grapherator twitter data) -- everything from the Golden Globe awards show to the current Ukrainian riots is in that data